jhuang314/akash-images/README.md

 # Important env vars
 ```
 HF_TOKEN=<hugging face token used to download transformer models>
-REDIS_URL=instance of redis (localhost:6379 if running locally, or redis:6379 if deployed)
+REDIS_URL=instance of redis (localhost:6379 if running locally, or redis:6379 if deployed or using docker compose)
 ```

 # Docker image building